 Consequences of the DUI in Arizona

-There are many types of DUis in Arizona.
-From the Regular DUI which is .08%, to the Extreme DUI which is .15% to the Super Extreme DUI which is .20%.
-Even more disconcerting, if you receive a second DUI in Phoenix or any other City in Arizona, within 7 years of the date of your prior DUI you will face harsh jail sentences.
-In addition, the following are considered to be Felony DUI in Arizona.
+There are many types of DUI in Arizona.
+From the Regular DUI which is .08% to the Extreme DUI which is .15% to the Super Extreme DUI which is .20%.
+Even more disconcerting, if you receive a second DUI in Phoenix or any other City in Arizona, within seven years of the date of your prior DUI, you will face harsh jail sentences.
+Also, the following are considered to be Felony DUI in Arizona.

-- Child in the Car (Class 6 Felony) (Same as Misdemeanor DUIs)
+- A child in the Car (Class 6 Felony) (Same as Misdemeanor DUIs)

-- DUI on Suspended/Restricted License (At least 4 months DOC)
+- DUI on Suspended/Restricted License (At least four months DOC)

 Class 4 Felony Aggravated DUI

-There are actually three different types of aggravated DUIs.
-The first type is an aggravated DUI for having either a cancelled, revoked or suspended drivers license.
+There are three different types of aggravated DUIs.
+The first type is an aggravated DUI for having either a canceled, revoked or suspended driver’s license.
 If you have been charged with an aggravated DUI for one of these reasons, then you are typically charged with a class 4 aggravated DUI felony.
-The max that a person could receive if they’ve been charged with a class 4 felony is two years in prison.
-However the absolute minimum that you can receive for this type of offense is four months of the Department of Corrections along with a large fine and up to 10 years of probation if you have been charged with a class for aggravated felony for DUI please feel free to call me I offer free consultations.
+The max that a person could receive if they’ve been accused of a class 4 felony is two years in prison.
+However, the absolute minimum that you can receive for this type of offense is four months of the Department of Corrections along with a large fine and up to 10 years of probation if you have been charged with a class for an aggravated felony for DUI please feel free to call me I offer free consultations.

 Aggravated DUI with Multiple DUIs

-The 2nd type of felony DUI involves having 2 prior duis within eighty four months and then getting a third one within that same time period.
+The 2nd type of felony DUI involves having two prior DUIs within eighty-four months and then getting a third one within that same period.
 It doesn’t matter whether or not it’s out of state.
-You can still be charged with a felony DUI for having 3 within 84 months.
-Now if you have been charged with a felony aggravated DUI for having three within eighty four months you are facing a class 4 felony.
-This means that you face 4 months of the Department of Corrections along with a number of fines and probation.
+You can still be charged with a felony DUI for having three within 84 months.
+Now if you have been charged with a felony aggravated DUI for having three within eighty-four months you are facing a class 4 felony.
+This means that you face four months in the Department of Corrections along with some fines and probation.